 By getting elected to various UN bodies, China exercises power and influence.
 Through membership of the Human Rights Council, China protects itself and fellow dictatorships from being held accountable for their abuses.

-China’s membership of bodies such as ECOSOC, UNESCO and the UN Women Executive Board allows its oppressive regime influence over global human rights, education, science, culture, gender equality and empowerment of women.
+China’s membership on bodies such as ECOSOC, UNESCO and the UN Women Executive Board gives its oppressive regime influence over global human rights, education, science, culture, gender equality and the empowerment of women.

 China was appointed to a United Nations Human Rights Council panel where it plays a central role in choosing 17 different UN human rights investigators including the world monitors on freedom of speech, health, enforced disappearances, and arbitrary detention, each for 6-year terms.